Poll Worker Resources

 Poll workers are either elected to a four-year term – or appointed.
 The Judge of Elections and the Majority and Minority Inspectors are elected, while the Machine Operator and Clerk are appointed.
 If a vacancy exists, eligible voters may be court-appointed to fill out the remaining term as Judge or Majority or Minority Inspector.

-To work this election, interested Delaware County voters may submit the application.
-If there is no vacancy in your area, you may be asked to consider serving in other areas of the County.
+To work this election, interested Delaware County voters may complete the application below If there is no vacancy in your area, you may be asked to consider serving in other areas of the County.
 If you are not appointed during the current election cycle, we will retain your information for future elections.

 The Poll Worker Hotline uses email to communicate directly with Poll Workers.
-To ensure the County has up-to-date contact information, new Poll Workers are asked to complete the Poll Worker Staff Form, accessible through the button below.
-POLL WORKER STAFF FORM
+New Poll Workers are asked to complete the Poll Worker Staff Form, accessible through the button below.
+Please do not complete this form if you are already a Poll Worker.

 POLL WORKER REQUIREMENTS